clementloyer/ada-website.github.io/all_collections/_posts/2024-12-09-pattern-investigation.md

 </p><p>
 <b>Cluster -3:</b><i> Number of franchises: 13<br>
 Highlight: Ice Age, Twilight, Austin Powers </i>
-This is a really interesting cluster; it looks like a part of those second movies were not really appreciated even tho it got a increased in revenue from the first movie, maybe the fame of the first movie was used to create a lowered budget one to make a second movie?
+This is a really interesting cluster; it looks like a part of those second movies were not really appreciated according to the rating even though it got an increased of revenue from the first movie, maybe the fame of the first movie was used to create a lowered budget one to make a second movie?
+This could explain the revenue of the second movie being higher and the rating lower.
 Note that its mainly comedy, drama and romance, which can also sometime be genres that are harder to make a second story.
 </p><p>
 <b>Cluster -2:</b><i> Number of franchises: 4<br>
 Highlight: Arthur and the Invisibles, World of Watches, The Transporter, The Boondock Saints</i>